tier2tickets/s3_gatekeeper/readme.md

   * Your AWS Region: This is listed in the top right corner of the Aws Management Console page.
 Click on the location dropdown to see the region names.
   * A unique name for your gatekeeper/s3 bucket.
 Something like HDB-BUSINESSNAME-S3.
 Make sure this name contains only alphanumeric characters and dashes (-).

+**To Complete the process:**
+The script will print your gatekeepers url and key.
+This information is needed by our devs to attach the account to your gatekeeper. **Use and encryption method (for instance https://privnote.com/) to email this to us at support@tier2.tech.**

 **Prerequisites:**